andy-9/learning/AWS/developer_associate.md

 * For this, we use the Fn::ImportValue function
 * You can’t delete the underlying stack until all the references are deleted
 ![img.png](images/cloudformation_outputs_example_reference.png)
+* Q: You have 2 CloudFormation templates.
+Template A contains the networking components (VPC, Subnets, SGs, ...) and template B contains the application infrastructure (EC2 instances, ALB, EBS, ...).
+You want to attach the SGs in template A to the EC2 instances in template B. How would you achieve this task?
+A: Export the SG IDs in the Outputs section from template A, then import exported values in template B using `Fn::ImportValue`.

 ### CloudFormation – Conditions
 * Conditions are used to control the creation of resources or outputs based on a condition